cuinjune/pd-tutorial/README.md

 The console window is mainly used to see information about the patch you are working on, as well as for debugging (correcting errors in your patch).
 So keep this window in a place where you can find it on your screen.

-Under the "File" menu in the console window, select "New" to create a patch:
+Under the "File" menu in the console window, select "**New**" to create a patch:

 <img src="interface2.png" width="200"/>